Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 is not so insane, and no so impractical after all.
 A tulpa is thought made reality.
 It is when you breathe life into something in an almost godlike way.

-By deﬁnition, a tulpa is a consciousness, like yours and mine, that has the ability to think, feel, speak, and act all on its own.
+By denition, a tulpa is a consciousness, like yours and mine, that has the ability to think, feel, speak, and act all on its own.
 It has its own feelings, its own beliefs, its own preferences, ext.
 A tulpa is completely independent.
 Furthermore, they can talk to you just like you can talk to any other human you meet, and even exist in its own form, or body.
 A tulpa is a consciousness that lives inside of your mind, just like your consciousness does, and can get to know you much better than you know yourself.
-They have the ability to see out of that “tunnel vision.”
+They have the ability to see out of that "tunnel vision."
 They can give you a perspective on life that you never have seen before, and even come up with perspectives of their own.